 The Google Analytics Query component in Matillion ETL for Snowflake presents an easy-to-use graphical interface, enabling you to connect to live Google Analytics Data.
 Many of our customers are using this service for example, to track customers journey through the website, to monitor site usage and to monitor website speeds.
 The component allows you to bring the Google Analytics data into Snowflake for analysis and integration with in-house datasets.

 The connector is completely self-contained: no additional software installation is required.
 It’s within the scope of an ordinary Matillion ETL for Snowflake license, so there is no additional cost for using the features.

-Check out the video tutorial below to see the Google Analytics Query component in Matillion ETL for Snowflake in action.
+Watch our tutorial video for a demonstration on how to set up and use the Google Analytics Query component in Matillion ETL for Snowflake.

 Before configuring the Google Analytics Query component, you will need to configure OAuth to allow Matillion ETL for Snowflake to access your Google Analytics data.
 This is done in the Project -> Manage OAuth menu.
 Further details are available here.
 Then back in the Google Analytics Query component, choose the Google Analytics OAuth profile in the Authentication property.

 The next step is to choose the data to be loaded into Snowflake in the Data Source drop down.
 The Google Analytics API has 13 data sources to choose from.
 Select the relevant one from the drop down menu.

 After choosing the data source, the next step is to choose the required fields from the data source in the data selection.
 This will form the new table which is created in Snowflake.